musiquethedev/Pokemon_Project/README.md

 | :-----------------: | :-----------: | :---------: | :-----------: | :----------------: | :--------------------: | :-------------------: |
 | 0.643               | 0.632         | 0.571       | 0.690         | 0.472              | 0.575                  | 0.670                 |

-It's interesting to note that while nearly all the models had a much higher precision than recall, the Naive Bayes model had the reverse - a very good recall score of `0.702`.
+It's interesting to note that while nearly all the models had a much higher precision than recall, the **Naive Bayes** model had the reverse: a very good recall score of `0.702`.

-After running several runs of the StratifiedKFold Cross Validation and finding the mean `f1` score for each model for each run, I decided to continue tuning with the Logistic Regression, Decision Tree, Random Forest, and Gradient-Boosted Tree models, using Cross-Validation Grid Search.
+After running several runs of the **Stratified K-Fold Cross Validation** and finding the mean `f1` score for each model for each run, I decided to continue tuning with the **Logistic Regression**, **Decision Tree**, **Random Forest**, and **Gradient-Boosted Tree** models, using **Cross-Validation Grid Search**.
 Scores post-tuning on validation data:

 | Logistic Regression | Decision Tree | Random Forest | Gradient-Boosted Tree |
 | :-----------------: | :-----------: | :-----------: | :-------------------: |
 | 0.769               | 0.700         | 0.800         | 0.737                 |

-Ultimately, the Random Forest model outperformed the other models, not only during testing and validation, but also in that it was less likely to be horribly wrong (less variation in f1 scores)
+Ultimately, the **Random Forest** model outperformed the other models, not only during testing and validation, but also in that it was less likely to be horribly wrong (less variation in `f1` scores).

 ## Model Analysis